salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

-# Salesforce Fuel REST API Style Guide
+# Salesforce Marketing Cloud REST API Style Guide

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be